Yagyū Munetoshi: Final years and death

 The Yagyū family suffered a major loss in 1597, when Munetoshi's oldest grandson and ostensible heir, Sumitoshi, was killed in battle in Korea.
 In 1599, Munetoshi wrote out a will.
 Demonstrating the dire situation his family was in, he ordered that his tea ceremony equipment be sold to pay for his funeral.
 But Munetoshi would live to see a final reversal of fortune, and his long dedication to Shinkage-ryū finally secure the success of his family for generations.
 In 1600, the armies of Ishida Mitsunari and Tokugawa Ieyasu began moving against each other to determine who would rule after the death of Toyotomi Hideyoshi.
 Ieyasu was attempting to put down an uprising by the Uesugi clan in Shimotsuke Province (present-day Tochigi Prefecture) when he learned that Mitsunari was moving against him.
 He dispatched Munenori back to Yagyū Village, to ask his father to raise forces in the Yamato region.
 At the age of 71, Munetoshi was too old to lead the forces himself, so Munenori led them to Ieyasu's position, arriving a day before the battle.
 Ieyasu's army carried the day, and among the rewards given to the Yagyū was the return of their ancestral lands to their control.

 Munetoshi's fourth son, Gorōemon Muneaki, had served under Kobayakawa Hideaki until Hideaki's death in 1602.
 Muneaki became a rōnin, and was taken in by Yokota Muraaki, the chamberlain of Nakamura Kazutada, lord of Yonago.
 In 1603, Nakamura killed Yokota, believing that the chamberlain was plotting against him.
 Yokota's family, including Yagyū Muneaki, started an uprising, which was ruthlessly put down.
 Muneaki fought bravely, reportedly cutting down 18 men before he was shot and killed.
 He was 35 years old.

 In 1604, Munetoshi's grandson, Toshitoshi, left Yagyū Village to serve the great general Kato Kiyomasa.
 Toshitoshi was in Kiyomasa's service only a year before trouble with older retainers forced him to leave.
 Toshitoshi used the opportunity to do musha shugyō, testing himself against and learning from different teachers.
 In 1606, Munetoshi urgently summoned Toshitoshi back to Yagyū Village.
 When Toshitoshi returned, Munetoshi, now in ill health, bequeathed to his grandson all of his Shinkage-ryū materials, including the license of transmission and illustrated scrolls he received from Hidetsuna.
-In 1606, Yagyū Sekishūsai Taira-no-Munetoshi died at age 78 in Yagyū Village.
+In 1606, Munetoshi died at age 78 in Yagyū Village.